sebastianromerocruz/CS3113-material/lectures/delta-time/README.md

 <sub>**Figure 4**: A square at the origin.</sub>

-If we applied a +a translation on the y-axis first, a quarter-clockwise rotation second, and some scaling somewhere in between, we would get the following:
+If we applied a positive translation on the y-axis first, a quarter-clockwise rotation second, and some scaling somewhere in between, we would get the following:

 ```
                 ^ y